We seek to minimize waste throughout our operations – from the buildings we occupy to the services and products we sell to customers.

 We are committed to reducing waste in our operations and responsibly handling the waste that we produce.

-The AT&T Global Supply Chain Investment Recovery (IR) group leads the way in establishing our practices for minimizing the environmental impact of our internal waste and e-waste.
+The AT&T Global Connections and Supply Chain IR group leads the way in establishing practices that minimize the environmental impact of our internal waste and e-waste.
 IR works with our contracted R2-certified vendors to recover and recycle network infrastructure assets.
 The R2 certification is a comprehensive global certification awarded to facilities that adhere to responsible electronics recycling standards.
 Materials are dismantled, sorted and baled by commodity in preparation for sale or recycling.
 Scrap materials processed by IR include copper and fiber-optic telecommunications wire and central office equipment.

 General Solid Waste

-In 2020, as part of an Internet of Things (IoT) collaboration with one of our third-party waste vendors, we piloted a smart dumpster monitoring system to reduce our costs and carbon footprint while improving workflows.
-We will continue expansion of the pilot in 2021 to further reduce AT&T’s waste services and reduce miles traveled for haulers, which helps to decrease fuel use and associated carbon emissions for our waste management vendor.
+In 2021, as part of an Internet of Things collaboration with multiple third-party waste vendors, we expanded our pilot of smart dumpster monitoring systems to reduce costs and carbon footprint while improving workflows.
+The expansion has revealed additional opportunities to optimize AT&T’s waste services and reduce miles traveled for haulers, which helps to decrease fuel use and associated carbon emissions.

-AT&T also plans to continue our Zero Waste Furniture Program.
-This sustainable furniture disposition program has a goal to divert from landfill 90% of AT&T’s surplus office furniture – such as surplus office desks, tables, file cabinets, chairs, modular panels and office partitions.
+We are also continuing our Zero Waste Furniture Program, which aims to divert from landfill 90% of AT&T’s surplus office furniture – including office desks, tables, file cabinets, chairs, modular panels and office partitions.
 Our disposition strategy is to 1) reuse, 2) resell, 3) donate or 4) recycle.
 The pandemic-related closure of many charities through 2021 presented fewer donation options.
 In response, we amplified recycling efforts.
 In 2021, the program recycled more than 1,500 tons, resold over 91 tons and donated approximately 218 tons.

 Hazardous and Other Regulated Waste

-AT&T is committed to complying with all applicable environment, health and safety laws and regulations, and to promoting pollution prevention, including through recycling and minimizing waste.
+AT&T is committed to complying with all applicable environment, health and safety laws and regulations and to promoting pollution prevention through strategies like recycling and minimizing the generation of hazardous waste.

-We have created a formal set of procedures for managing and disposing of hazardous waste, applicable to all operating companies.
-To ensure compliance and improve the accuracy of waste reporting and metrics for those business units that directly hire vendors to manage their hazardous and other regulated waste, we enhanced our systems and processes in 2020 to ensure that records for all hazardous and other regulated waste disposal are gathered in one place for comprehensive tracking.
+We have formalized a set of procedures for managing and disposing of hazardous waste, applicable to all operating companies.
+To ensure compliance and improve the accuracy of waste reporting and metrics for those business units that directly hire vendors to manage their hazardous and other regulated waste, we enhanced systems and processes to ensure that records for all hazardous and other regulated waste disposal are gathered in one place for comprehensive tracking.

 AT&T’s primary hazardous waste includes compressed gas cylinders, aerosol cans, acidic wastes, batteries, contaminated soils and contaminated liquids.
-To minimize the impacts of hazardous waste, we look first to find ways to reduce the amount generated.
-Once hazardous waste is generated, our highest priority is always recycling, and we have implemented battery and aerosol recycling programs to divert those waste streams from landfills.
-Where there is no recycling option, hazardous waste is either incinerated or disposed of in an appropriate landfill as a last resort.
+To minimize the impacts of hazardous waste, we first look to reduce the amount generated.
+Once hazardous waste is generated, our highest priority is always recycling, and we have implemented recycling programs for batteries and aerosol cans to divert those waste streams from landfills.
+Where there is no recycling or reuse option, hazardous waste is physically treated, incinerated or disposed of in an appropriate landfill as a last resort.

 At AT&T, we believe all electronic devices should be reused, refurbished or recycled, and we encourage our customers to participate in this ongoing initiative.
-Because devices can be reused, refurbished or recycled, collecting unused devices makes both business and environmental sense.
-For more information about recycling AT&T devices, visit our device recycling website.
+For information about recycling AT&T devices, visit our device recycling website.

-AT&T is committed to managing our own electronic waste in a responsible manner.
-AT&T’s internal electronic device waste, as well as assets and materials managed by our AT&T Global Supply Chain Investment Recovery group, is responsibly recycled with vendors certified to the R2 standard.
-We also follow the Restriction of Hazardous Substances (RoHS) Directive and the Waste and Electrical and Electronic Equipment (WEEE) Directive for electronic waste disposal.
+AT&T is also committed to managing our internal electronic waste in a responsible manner.
+AT&T’s internal electronic device waste, as well as assets and materials managed by our AT&T Global Connections & Supply Chain Investment Recovery group, is responsibly recycled with R2-certified vendors.
+We follow the Restriction of Hazardous Substances Directive and the Waste and Electrical and Electronic Equipment Directive for electronic waste disposal.
 AT&T is also collaborating with peers through wireless industry group GSMA workgroups focused on consumer device and network equipment recycling.

 To learn more about our product recycling and reuse and our packaging waste reduction eﬀorts, read our Product Life Cycle issue brief.